magpeng1/L-WISE/README.md

 ### Setting up new datasets for model training/evaluation

 To train robust models on new, outside datasets, you must define a new class in imgproc_code/robustness/robustness/datasets.py.
 You can also add hyperparameter defaults in imgproc_code/robustness/robustness/defaults.py, and custom data augmentations in imgproc_code/robustness/robustness/data_augmentation.py.
-See also the original [Robustness library documentation](https://robustness.readthedocs.io/en/latest/example_usage/training_lib_part_2.html#training-on-custom-datasets) (this project includes a modified copy of the library)
+See also the original [Robustness library documentation](https://robustness.readthedocs.io/en/latest/example_usage/training_lib_part_2.html#training-on-custom-datasets) (this project includes a modified copy of that library).